BlackWaters/sunfs/README.md

 > My master degree thesis, first attempt in file system.

-sunfs -- a ram based file system in linux(x86-64 only).
+sunfs -- a file system based on persistent memory in linux(x86-64 only).

+## Noted

+**This is a file system demo, not finished yet.
+Now we can use some POSIX API in sunfs, but not standared.
+Still has a lot things to do.**

+## Abstract
 Actually, sunfs is a reimplement of simfs[1].
 I use an easier way to implement file page and file page table.
 Not standared, but easy to implement.

 After I finished sunfs, I did some tests like cache & tlb misses, read & write throughput with other file system(ramfs, tmpfs, pmfs[2] ... ) .
 Here is some tests: